I was asked by a City-type some years ago: “What distinguishes a good political analyst from an average one?”.

 My answer, after some careful thought, was: “Gut instinct”.

 Whether one agrees with this or not may depend on one’s definition of “gut instinct”.
 Mine is as follows:

 “Gut instinct is the conscious manifestation of one’s subconscious grinding over one’s accumulated knowledge.”

 To the purist, this may seem a strange way of working, often involving “reverse engineering” to understand — and explain — how one reached the conclusion on the table.
 And, for sure, very often it is not only unnecessary but inappropriate.
-Nevertheless, be it through building a “bottom up” analysis or through the analytical equivalent of a quantum jump, the wealth of “accumulated knowledge” acquired during two decades’ experience working for the British foreign service and over a decade in the City of London is central to my expertise.
+Nevertheless, be it through building a “bottom up” analysis or through the analytical equivalent of a quantum jump, the wealth of “accumulated knowledge” acquired during two decades’ experience working for the British foreign service and for over 15 years in the financial services sector worldwide is central to my expertise.
 Indeed, I regard it as essential in a field which is seldom linear and which has a logic of its own which can often seem utterly irrational when viewed from a business or ‘pure’ economic perspective.

 Furthermore, my experience brings with it a second asset which is just as important, ie networks.
 Even more than my knowledge and analytical abilities, I value the network of well-informed individuals worldwide with whom I remain in touch on a regular basis, sharing thoughts about what is really going on in an increasingly fast-moving, complex and hard-to-comprehend world.

 This is, in my view, massively important.
 In the 24/7 news flow- and social network-dominated context in which business operates today, my job is: